sidv1711/LDTAIagent/README.md

 ![FastAPI](https://img.shields.io/badge/Backend-FastAPI-teal)
 ![NVIDIA](https://img.shields.io/badge/AI-NVIDIA%20Nemotron-green)

+## 🛠️ About This Fork

+This repository is a **fork** of the excellent [build-an-agent workshop](https://github.com/Hannahhiendo/build-an-agent) – a repo that teaches the basics of autonomous agents with LLMs.
+For the 2025 *NVIDIA AI Agent* hackathon we had **just 2 hours** to transform that educational scaffold into a production-ready **LDT Compliance Copilot**.

+### What We Inherited from `build-an-agent`
+1. Tutorial notebooks and minimal Python agent classes (no web API).
+2. Generic "Document Generator" agent – nothing about FDA / CLIA.
+3. Workshop artefacts (`.devx`, sample data, checkpoints) checked into Git.
+4. No frontend & no deployment pipeline; everything ran locally in Jupyter.

+### What We Shipped in 2 Hours
+1. **Full Stack Upgrade** – FastAPI backend + Next.js 15/Turbopack frontend.
+2. **Regulatory Intelligence** – gap-analysis engine (`agent/gap_critic.py`) powered by NVIDIA Nemotron 340B and FAISS KB.
+3. **PDF Reporting** – fully-styled professional PDF via ReportLab.
+4. **Repo Hygiene** – purged secrets & large binaries, hardened `.gitignore`.
+5. **One-click Brev Deployment** – push-to-VM using `brev_setup.md`.
+6. **Docs & Demo** – live endpoint and this README for judges.

+### Why It Matters
+The *Elizabeth Holmes / Theranos* case underscored the need for rigorous validation of Laboratory Developed Tests.
+FDA scrutiny is rising; our copilot immediately flags compliance gaps against **21 CFR § 809/820** and **CLIA**, helping labs avoid Theranos-style pitfalls.

+---

 ## ✨ Features

 - **🚀 Instant Analysis**: Upload LDT submissions and get compliance analysis in under 60 seconds